-(d) Initial Consultation - A member of the BCGEU who feels that he or she has been harassed or discriminated against should begin by discussing the matter with their shop steward of choice.
+(d) Initial Consultation - A member of the BCGEU who feels that they have been harassed or discriminated against should begin by discussing the matter with their shop steward of choice.
 The situation will be reviewed confidentially, and the Complainant will be provided with information and advice regarding:

-(1) whether the behaviour in question may constitute harassment or discrimination under this Collective Agreement;
+(1) whether the behaviour in question may constitute harassment or discrimination under this collective agreement;

-- (2) the procedures and options available to the complainant; - (3) steps which the complainant may wish to follow to resolve the situation him/herself.
+- (2) the procedures and options available to the complainant; - (3) steps which the complainant may wish to follow to resolve the situation themselves.